Vornado Realty Trust (VNO) Shares Up Despite Recent Market Volatility

-Vornado Realty Trust (NYSE: VNO) has experienced a rise in its stock price by 1.33 compared to its previous closing price of 12.79.
-However, the company has seen a fall of -6.02% in its stock price over the last five trading days.
+The stock price of Vornado Realty Trust (NYSE: VNO) has surged by 1.00 when compared to previous closing price of 13.03, but the company has seen a -0.53% decline in its stock price over the last five trading sessions.
 Barron’s reported on 02/14/23 that Big Manhattan Landlord’s Joint Venture Defaults on $450M Loan.
 What It Means.

 Is It Worth Investing in Vornado Realty Trust (NYSE: VNO) Right Now?